 Most of the print books related to psychology are shelved under the following call numbers:

-To find books on psychology-related topics in McFarlin Library, search in Encore, the library's catalog.
-In addition to books (both print books and e-books), Encore allows you to search for periodicals, government documents, DVDs, and material in Special Collections.
+To find books on psychology-related topics in McFarlin Library, search in Summon, the library's catalog.
+In addition to books (both print books and e-books), Summon allows you to search for periodicals, government documents, DVDs, and material in Special Collections.
 Some subject headings you might use in searching include:

-The library pays for access to other collections, such as the EBSCOhost eBook Collection.
+The library pays for access to other collections, such as ProQuest's Ebook Central.

-If you need assistance in using the EBSCO ebooks, please consult the EBSCO Ebooks Support Center which provides detailed instructions, including a step-by-step video tutorial on how to check out and download EBSCO ebooks.
+If you need assistance in using the ProQuest ebooks, please consult ProQuest's Ebook Central LibGuide which provides detailed instructions, including tutorials on using the online reader, and how to download ebooks.
 You may also contact the McFarlin Library Research Dept. The librarians will be happy to help!

 E-books: McFarlin has a substantial collection of electronic books.
 These are available online, 24/7.
 You will need to be a currently enrolled student in order to check these out.
-Many of these are on the EBSCOhost research database platform.
-EBSCO has an entire website devoted to providing support for users of these ebooks.
-Or you may contact the research desk if you need assistance.
+Many of these are on the ProQuest research database platform.
+ProQuest has an online help devoted to providing support for users of these ebooks.
+Or you may contact the research librarians if you need assistance.